Queens-Physics/qexpy/docs/plotting.rst

    figure.fit(model=theoretical, parguess=[2, 2])
    figure.show()

-The final method relevant to Plot objects is the show method.
+The final method relevant to :py:class:`Plot` objects is the show method.
 This, by default will output the Bokeh plot in a terminal, or output of a Jupyter notebook, if that is where the code is executed.
 This method does have an optional argument that determines where the plot